abdul0807/Zindi-User-Behaviour-Birthday-Challenge/README.md

 # Zindi-User-Behaviour-Birthday-Challenge
-Can you predict which users will be active on Zindi in the next month?

 https://zindi.africa/competitions/zindi-user-behaviour-birthday-challenge

 <img src="image.png">

-## Steps to reproduct the final solution:
+## Steps to reproduce the final solution:

 1. Create a new environment in conda with the dependencies